 Is Women’s Cycling ‘Just Business’?

 Sports can often be identified as a mixing pot of individuals, but how much diversity is there really in the world of sports.
 Can people of all backgrounds, ethnicities and genders really expect to reach the highest levels of professional international sport?
+Are women in sport given a level playing field?

 With Özil’s recent resignation from German international football and the ongoing efforts to establish significant endurance races in women’s cycling, producing little fruit, is it time to ask the question: have we really come as far as we think we have?
 And if not, what can we do to change that?